serranoabq/HarvestCTC/README.md

 Description
 -----------

 A responsive and versatile theme for churches.
 Using [Church Theme Content Plugin](http://wordpress.org/plugins/church-theme-content) the theme has custom post types for sermons, events, locations, and staff.
-The theme also has a custom post type for ministries as well as included support for [S8 Simple Taxonomy Images](http://wordpress.org/plugins/s8-simple-taxonomy-images) and [Meteor Slides](http://wordpress.org/plugins/meteor-slides) plugins.
+Takes advantage of functionality offered by the CTC_Extender plugin.

 Installation
 ------------